mckenzie-mm/ng-shopping-cart/README.md

 }
 ```

-### 3.
+### 3. Create the Product List Component
-Create the Product List ComponentThis standalone component simulates a small catalogue where users can push items into the CartService.
+This standalone component simulates a small catalogue where users can push items into the CartService.

 ```ts
 typescript